Healthedata1/Slides/thur.md

 1. Media v Observation + ValueAttachment update
       - coordinated approach with Imaging WG
       - Next step is to bring to FMG
-         - key question is whether needs to be a resource vs datatype
+         - key question is whether Media needs to be a resource vs datatype

 vvv

 2. [GF#10118](https://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=10118&start=0)	review .related.type codes
-        - OO thinks not worth it
+        - OO thinks not worth changing it (implementers using .related and no trackers complaining about it)
         - Next steps: Eric contacted GG as product director ask this question to community

-3. New tracker [13862](https://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=13862&start=0) add category value of "activity" to value set
+3. New tracker [GF#13862](https://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=13862&start=0) add category value of "activity" to value set

 vvv